odoo/documentation/accounting/payables/supplier_bills/bills_or_receipts.rst

 Create a new Purchase Receipt and fill in all the necessary information.
 Note that you have the choice in the Payment field between **Pay Later** or **Pay Now**.
-It's a significant difference as Pay Later, will generate a debt accounting entry whereas Pay Now will immediately credit the Bank account.
+It's a significant difference as Pay Later will generate a debt accounting entry whereas Pay Now will immediately credit the Bank account.